KDugg84/CI-Flask-Messenger-MS3-GP/README.md

 HTML Results:

-The validator flagged the lines where the Python logic is used by the jinja templating engine, the example below is just one example that was highlighted with the base template and other HTML pages
+The validator flagged the lines where the Python logic is used by the jinja templating engine, below is just one example that was highlighted with the base template and other HTML pages

 * [Base](flaskmessenger/static/img/validation/Base%20Validation%20Result.PNG)